Validat0rs/fogg/README.md

 ### Environment

-Before running the `fogg` service, please ensure that you have the following environment variables set:
+Before running `fogg`, please ensure that you have the following environment variables set:

 |Var|Description|
 |---|-----------|